Adoption Story: Dave + Gwen

 February 3, 2020

-Walking alongside Peter and Kate during their adoption journey with Christian Adoption Consultants felt like an honor.
+Walking alongside Peter and Kate during their adoption journey felt like an honor.
 They held firmly to Christ during the unexpected and hard.
 With each decision they made, they went to Him.
 As they were waiting on God, He was at work behind the scenes as He always is.
 And then one winter day they got the call that changed their lives forever; they were chosen for a precious little girl.
 Below, Kate shares a transparent look at the juxtaposition of brokenness and beauty in adoption through her poem, "Wildflowers."

 Wildflowers (by Kate)